architects/requests-for-feedback/COMMENTARY.md

 Look at all of the acrobatics you have to go through just to make your currency amounts support math.

+Store all of your currency amounts in cents.
+There are no fractions of pennies, really.
+When you want to display it as currency, use a currency formatter which converts from the numeric value to the display value.

 ### Poor Modeling of the Interface

 The fact that you are using strings to represent balance, and limit, and other values makes sense in light of the fact that the code that you produced is making the assumption that it is going to be run and output to a Terminal.

-Why is your code making this assumption?
+**Why is your code making this assumption?**

 This comes back to the convention argument, and the importance of developing habits which make the decisions you have to make easier for yourself.

-If you had followed the Ruby gem structure, you would have had a `bin/card-processor` executable act as the main entry point to your app.
+I suspect if you had followed the Ruby gem structure, you would have had a `bin/card-processor` executable act as the main entry point to your app.

-This would have encouraged you to model the interface, separately from the domain model.
+This would have encouraged you to model the interface separately from the domain model.
 When the app is called from the bin you assume it is a CLI, you detect the TTY, you know to use puts.
-Shit like that.

 But if you're not being run from the TTY, then your `Card` class can be used more abstractly.